GTPSHAX/how-to-fix-growtopia-5.15/README.md

 FYI: Growtopia recently released a significant update on the client side.
 In version 5.15, the server must support the new packet system for the client to connect to the ENet server.
 FYI: Growtopia baru aja rilis versi baru yang buat login versi 5.16+ Error

-## How to Fix / Cara Fix
+# How to Fix / Cara Fix

-## 1. Bukan Folder Source kalian, kalian cari, folder Enet. trus buka
+## 1. Buka Folder Source kalian, kalian cari, folder Enet. trus buka

 ![image](https://github.com/user-attachments/assets/88fc4afe-390c-4e39-9831-0a195d5d9e8f)